Skip to main content

 Validating

-Validators are the backbone of the Zenchain network, responsible for producing blocks, validating transactions, and participating in consensus to secure the network.
+Validators are the backbone of the ZenChain network, responsible for producing blocks, validating transactions, and participating in consensus to secure the network.
 To become a validator, a participant must bond a significant amount of ZCX tokens and be elected through the network's election process.
 Validators earn rewards based on their performance and the amount of stake they secure, but they are also subject to slashing if they fail to fulfill their responsibilities or act maliciously.

 Nominating